djbender/djbender.com/source/_posts/2012-08-25-announcing-djbender-com.markdown

 the past.

-The one downside to this system is that it *really* gives me a lot of fiddle-y knobs to play with since it is a fully custom system.
-There will be some modifications coming to the styles, as it's a little too muted for my tastes right now.
+The one downside to this system is that it *really* gives me a lot of fiddle-y knobs to play with since it is a fully custom system. ~~There will be some modifications coming to the styles, as it's a little too muted for my tastes right now.~~ All style changed finished for now.

 Stay tuned, lots of topics incoming.